 2. CHARACTER COUNT AND THE FIRST FIVE HASHTAGS

 The maximum character count for a post on LinkedIn is 1,300 characters, including hashtags.

 The first five hashtags in the post will get search priority, choose them with surgical precision.
 Don’t rely on hashtags that work on other social platforms.
 Most won’t have the same effectiveness on LinkedIn.
 Instead, look for relavant business category or business event hashtags.

 Take a few hours (yes, hours) to research tags on the LinkedIn platform, targeting your industry to find out what’s popular, where the low-hanging fruit rests (less crowded tags/easier conversions for your brand.)
 Find a few tags you want your brand to own through targeting in a few months time.
 Make sure you know the tags that are being used around any specific industry events, cause campaigns or are being used by industry associations your brand belongs to.

 3. HASHTAG EXAMPLE BY SOCIAL PLATFORM – IT MATTERS

 When working with content for the #renewables market:

-LinkedIn 2019 prefers the hashtag #SolarEnergy to #SolarPower.
+In 2020, LinkedIn prefers the hashtag #SolarEnergy to #SolarPower.
 It also prefers #SolarIndustry to #Solar.
 LinkedIn likes targeted professional tags like, #CleanEnergyTechnology and #OEM, over #CleanPower and #SolarManufacturers.

 - On Twitter, this same energy topic would use the hashtag #Renewables and #Solar